sgc-kn/konstanz-in-zahlen/README.md

 ## License

-We release our code under the EUPL-1.2 License.
+We release our code under the EUPL-1.2 license.
 See the LICENSE file for details.
 Contributions to this project are licensed under the same terms.